 Dimensional shingles are very similar to composition shingles, but are thicker, and can be used to create a more custom appearance.
 Depending on the rating, dimensional shingles also have a much better lifespan, with an expectancy of up to 40 years.
 The issues and concerns with a dimensional roof are the same as those associated with composition shingles, moss buildup, quality, and adequate venting/flashing.

-Tile is probably the most expensive, heaviest and longest lasting roofing material.
-Tile lasts a long time – usually a minimum duration of 40 to 50 years.
+Roof tiles are probably the most expensive, heaviest and longest lasting roofing material.
+Roof tiles last a long time – usually a minimum duration of 40 to 50 years.
 Tile won’t rot or burn, and it can’t be harmed by insects.
-It requires little maintenance, and comes in a variety of colors, types, styles and brands.
+It requires little maintenance and comes in a variety of colors, types, styles, and brands.
 The biggest drawback to tile is its weight.
 Depending on the material used to make it, tile can be very heavy – so heavy that extra roof support can be required.
-Tiles are fragile, so walking on them can break them.
+Roof tiles are fragile, so walking on them can break them.
 That makes it more difficult to accomplish maintenance like painting or cleaning rain gutters or fireplaces.
 Initial installation can be complicated.